Weeekly: 2024: Stranger and Bliss

-Weeekly released the digital single "Stranger" on January 25, 2024, which was a pre-release for their single album, which would release in July.
+Weeekly released the digital single "Stranger" on January 25, which was a pre-release for their single album, which would release in July.
 On June 12, IST Entertainment announced that the group would come back with their sixth mini album on July 9.
 On June 19, they released a promotion scheduler for Bliss.
 On July 9, the group made their comeback with the release of the sixth EP Bliss, along with its lead single "Lights On".

 2025: Departure from IST Entertainment

-On February 26, 2025, it was reported that all Weeekly members terminated their contract with IST Entertainment.
-However, it's not known whether the group disbanded or not.
+On February 26, it was reported that all Weeekly members terminated their contract with IST Entertainment; it is unknown if the group will disband or join a new agency.

-Endorsement
+Endorsements

 On May 11, 2021, Weeekly was selected as the advertising model for Korean eyewear brand Davich Optical Chain's Tension 7-Day Lens contact lenses.
 In August, Soojin was selected as the ambassador for the 23rd Bucheon International Animation Festival (BIAF2021) that was held from October 22 to 26.

 In August 2022, Weeekly collaborated with AliMoli Studio for an XR Animation Game Astrostation that is planned for release.
 It is a 3D VR animation game with the theme of "Space Exploration".
 The project revolves around the theme of collaboration between the Korean Wave Industry and Media Content Companies that allowing them to promote contents with idea and marketing support, and can expect various concepts and genre expansions.
 They have appeared in the CAST Park Festival at Gwanghwamun, on October 23 to introduce the product to domestic consumers.